Fine & Country Club Championships 2026: guidelines and rules

 Masters

 Following our survey this will be a new category in 2026.
-Members over 60 on April 25th will be invited to take part.
-The aim is to play singles and doubles (either mixed or single sex depending on entries), using a small box format over the summer months.
-As this is a trial for the Masters, there is no entry fee.
+Members aged 60 and over on April 25th will be invited to take part.
+The aim is to play mixed doubles using a box format over the summer months.
+As this year is a trial for the Masters event, there is no entry fee.

 Entries, Fees and Formats